jsirera/wifiMap/README.md

 	<li>IP</li>
 	<li>Radius user name (if you use RADIUS Auth Server for wireless network credentials)</li></ul>
  - You can view AP and station properties by click.
- - AP and labels cant be hidden by checkbox.
+ - AP and labels can be hidden by checkbox.
  - Show user labels in orange or red color by RX TX data transfer.
  - The ability to show some stations with different color putting a text on the note station properties in unifi Controller